 Many cyclists own multiple bikes.
 Maybe you have a road bike and a mountain bike.
-Maybe you have a bike you use for training and another for racing.
-Or maybe you follow the n+1 school of thought (the correct number of bikes to own is n+1, where n is the number of bikes you currently own).
+Or perhaps you have a bike you use for training and another for racing.
+Or maybe you’re like us and you follow the n+1 school of thought (the correct number of bikes to own is n+1, where n is the number of bikes you currently own).
 In any event, if you are lucky enough to own a few bikes, congratulations.
 However, when it comes to training and racing with a power meter, this can present a challenge.
 Ideally, you want to have a power meter on all your bikes.
-This allows you to track your power data every day you’re on the saddle.
-Over time, this will paint the best picture of your progress and fitness, as well as your strengths and weaknesses on different rides as well as different terrain.
+In this article, we’ll explain why it’s often nice to have a power mater you can move between bikes.
+We’ll also dive into what your options for doing so are.

 1. Pedals

-The first power meter type we would recommend would be power meter pedals.
-Pedals are compatible with any bike.
-In addition, you can move them between bikes in minutes.
-While some of the previous models required quirky installation steps, all of the current pedals are a breeze to install or move.
-You can get a single-sided pedal starting at $495 (Assioma UNO) or a dual-sided pedal starting at $759 (Assioma DUO).
+The first power meter type we would recommend would be road power meter pedals or MTB power meter pedals.
+Pedals fit any bike and you can move them between bikes in minutes.
+While some of the previous models required quirky installation steps, all of the current pedals are simple to install or move.

 Favero Assioma DUO